rstudio/renv/tests/testthat/_snaps/load.md

       load()
     Output
       - Project '<wd>' loaded. [renv <version>]
-      - No packages recorded in the lockfile are installed.
+      - None of the packages recorded in the lockfile are currently installed.
-      What do you want to do?

-      1: Restore the project library with `renv::restore()`
-      2: Leave project library empty

-      Selection: 1

       The following package(s) will be updated:

       # CRAN ---